Politics of Nauru: Foreign policy

 On the international front, in late July 2002, Taiwan cut its diplomatic ties with Nauru.
 Taiwan and Nauru had shared diplomatic ties for 22 years; Taiwan has enjoyed diplomatic ties with several Pacific countries even in the face of the "One China policy" by Beijing.
-Nevertheless, this particular 22-year-long legacy was broken when Nauru's president decided to change its allegiance and establish formal relations with China.
+Nevertheless, this particular 22-year-long legacy was broken when Nauru's president decided to change its allegiance and establish formal relations with the People's Republic of China.
 The move effectively shifted diplomatic recognition from Taipei to Beijing, thus angering the government of Taiwan, which described the shift in policy as "reckless."

-Nauru's decision to recognize Beijing via the signing of diplomatic papers and a joint communique ultimately resulted in the cessation of Taiwanese aid.
+Nauru's decision to recognise Beijing via the signing of diplomatic papers and a joint communique ultimately resulted in the cessation of Taiwanese aid.
 Nauru instead received a US$150 million aid package from Beijing.

 In April 2005, during a state visit to the Marshall Islands, President Chen Shui-bian of Taiwan met and spoke with the Nauruan President Ludwig Scotty.
 On 14 May 2005, the two countries signed the necessary documents to restore formal ties and reopen embassies.
 The People's Republic of China consequently severed ties two weeks later on 31 May.

 Internal disputes

 In early 2003, a fight for power emerged between President Rene Harris and former President Bernard Dowiyogo.
 The power struggle occurred following a non-confidence vote in parliament, which effectively ejected Harris from the position of president.
 Reports suggested that Harris was ousted because of rising anxieties regarding economic mismanagement.
 At the time, Dowiyogo referred to Nauru's political scenario as being "critical."

 It was reported that Dowiyogo became the president replacing Harris, however, information surrounding the shift in power was sparse.
 There was very little international coverage of the matter.
 Regardless, Dowiyogo's tenure did not last for long.
-In March 2003, Dowiyogo had heart surgery in the United States and died.
+In March 2003, Dowiyogo underwent heart surgery in the United States and died.